 6. National Kaohsiung University of Science and Technology

-The IMBA at NKUST attracts students from a wide range of academic and professional backgrounds who are looking to deepen their understanding of international business.
+The IMBA at NKUST attracts students from a wide range of academic and professional backgrounds who want to deepen their understanding of international business.
 One such student is Muskan Dhawan from India, who came to NKUST after completing degrees in English Honours and Defence and Strategic Studies.
 She explains, “Coming from a business family, I have always been fascinated by international business, which inspired me to study it in depth.”
 Reflecting on how her background aligns with the program, she adds, “I believe that combining my academic background-English Honours, Defence and Strategic Studies, and now International Business will give me a unique perspective and skill set.”
-Her story shows how NKUST’s IMBA is well suited for students seeking to integrate language, geopolitics, and management into a distinctive profile for international business careers.
+Her story illustrates how students can combine interests in language, geopolitics, and management while preparing for careers in international business.

 7. National Taiwan Normal University

-The strength of NTNU’s business and management education is reflected in the experience of its international students.
+NTNU also offers an English-taught, master’s-level MBA through the Graduate Institute of International Human Resource Development (IHRD).
 Juan, a Honduras-born graduate who completed the MBA in International Human Resource Development, shared that “the professors were supportive, the curriculum was internationally relevant, and the classroom diversity was one of the best parts—students from Africa, Asia, Latin America, and Europe all studying together.”
-He went on to describe NTNU academically as “strong,” emphasizing that “most classes required real-world case studies and group work, which prepared me for the corporate and diplomatic environments I later entered.”
-This emphasis on practical learning and multicultural teamwork is precisely what sets NTNU apart as a leading choice for business studies in Taiwan.
+He described NTNU academically as “strong,” emphasizing that “most classes required real-world case studies and group work, which prepared me for the corporate and diplomatic environments I later entered.”
+This emphasis on practical learning and multicultural teamwork helps explain why NTNU can be a strong choice for management-related studies in Taiwan.

-If you are looking to get into the international business world as an educated and well-versed business professional, where you study your program of choice matters.
-Taiwan is one of the countries to explore as an international student.
-The universities mentioned above can make your dream come true.
-Make your choice today!
+If you are looking to enter the international business world as a well-educated and well-rounded professional, where you study matters.
+Taiwan is one place to explore as an international student.
+The universities above offer a range of options to consider.

 We hope this article on the best business schools in Taiwan was helpful.
 If you’re interested in taking a business course, check out the Study in Taiwan and Available Business Programs for International Students pages for more informative articles.